adebola-io/quizwiz/docs/spec-v2.md

 3. if `quizResult` is not an integer or a stringified integer, "quizResult" must be a number
 4. if `starsEarned` is not an integer or a stringified integer, "starsEarned" must be a number.
 5. Increase the user's `quizzesPlayed` value by 1.
-6. Recalculate the user's success rate by adding `quizResult` to the former `successRate` multiplied by former `quizzesPlayed`, and dividing the sum by new `quizzesPlayed`.
+6. Recalculate the user's success rate by adding `quizResult` to the former `successRate` multiplied by former `quizzesPlayed`, and dividing the sum by:
+   1. 1 if the initial success rate is 0.
+   2. else, 2.
 7. Increase the user's stars by `starsEarned`.
 8. Return a response with the shape: